Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ***Lightning Launcher.*** A gemlike node appears on one of your armoured gauntlet.
 It has the following trait:

 :   **Weapon Category:** Simple Ranged
-:   **Damage on a Hit:** 1d6 :dmg-lightning: Lightning (2d6 at level 15) plus the ability modifier used for the attack roll :   **Properties:** Ranged (90/270)
+:   **Damage on a Hit:** 1d6 :dmg-lgtn: Lightning (2d6 at level 15) plus the ability modifier used for the attack roll :   **Properties:** Ranged (90/270)

-***Lightning Arc.*** Once per turn when you hit a creature with a ranged attack, you can deal an extra 1d6 :dmg-lightning: Lightning damage to that target, as your armour arcs electricity between itself and the target.
+***Lightning Arc.*** Once per turn when you hit a creature with a ranged attack, you can deal an extra 1d6 :dmg-lgtn: Lightning damage to that target, as your armour arcs electricity between itself and the target.

 ***Dampening Field.*** You have Advantage on Dexterity (Stealth) checks.
 If the armour normally imposes Disadvantage on such checks, the Advantage and Disadvantage cancel each other, as normal.